Black swan: Non-indigenous cultures

+The black swan's role in Australian heraldry and culture extends to the first founding of the colonies in the 18th and early 19th centuries.
+It has often been equated with antipodean identity, indicating "Australianness" in contrast to the white swan of the northern hemisphere.

+An early postage stamp design – the sole stamp used in Western Australia from 1854 to 1902 – featured the swan and was known as the "Black Swan".
+From 1870, the black swan featured prominently on the flag of Western Australia; following self-government it became the emblem and official bird of Western Australia; it also appears in the coat of arms and other iconography of the state's institutions.

 Conservation

-Rescuers with illegally shot Black swan at Leaghur State Park.
+Rescuers with illegally shot black swan at Leaghur State Park.

 The black swan is protected in New South Wales, Australia under the National Parks and Wildlife Act 1974 (s.5).
 The Black Swan is fully protected in all states and territories of Australia and must not be shot.
 It is evaluated as Least Concern on the IUCN Red List of Threatened Species.